networknt/light-4j/docs/content/architecture/nodejs.md

 Nodejs is easy to get into and very fast to build small Hello World application;
-however, building complex enterprise level application with thousands of line of code is not possible.
+however, building complex enterprise level application with thousands of line of code is very hard.
 When I look at my own code wrote one year ago, I couldn't reason about what that piece code does.
 I have to put some debug info and run it to figure out how the code works.
 Callback Hell is one of the causes.
-For enterprise applications, easy to understand and maintain is very important and I feel sorry for the bank employees who are taking over my work.
+For enterprise applications, easy to understand and maintain is very important and I feel sorry for the bank employees who have taken over my work.

 ## Debugging

 Javascript as a platform doesn't have a good runtime debugging tool that you can inspect variables during runtime easily.
-There are some tools but one of them works as good as other languages.
-I use a customized logger built by my self and put a lot of logging statement in order to debug my code and I've seen so many js developers just use console.log:)
+There are some tools but none of them works as good as other languages.
+I use a customized logger built by myself and put a lot of logging statement in order to debug my code and I've seen so many js developers just use console.log:)